How we’re creating a better future for students

 Opportunities for ALL students

 We believe that all students should have the same opportunities regardless of background however we also know this simply isn’t the case.
-That’s why we are pleased to be working with the 93% Foundation and its network of university clubs to ensure all students can thrive.
+That’s why we are pleased to be working with our charity partners, the 93% Foundation and 1 Million Mentors to ensure all students can thrive.

 Our partnership will see us work together in 3 key areas: